 “Hi, Uncle Gerald.
 It’s Tanner.
 I’m in Tom’s room at John Muir Hospital.
 You're on my speakerphone.
 Tom and my dad are here listening in.
 We have some surprising news.”

 “About Tom’s situation?”

 “Yup.
 Tom realized there was one thing that we never knew.
 That was the name of Ealington High’s football coach.
 So he looked it up.
 Their coach’s name is Simon Poulter.
 The name of the kid who attacked Tom is Nick Poulter.
 We don’t know if they are related, but Poulter is not a common last name and they are spelled the same.”
 He spelled the name for his uncle.

 “Well, that is interesting.
 Let me do some digging.
 I’ll get back to you, Tanner.”

 “Okay, thanks.”
 Tanner ended the call.

 “Tom, I need to get home because I have to get up early to be at school before collaboration period starts so I can to talk to Coach Reynolds.
-Then I’ll talk to the teachers from your other three classes and ask them to post information about tests on School Loop.
+Then I’ll talk to your counselor and the teachers from your other three classes and ask them to post information about homework and tests on School Loop for you.
 I’ll tell them that you might be back at school on Monday instead of you will be back, so if something happens you’ll be in the clear.”